dojo/docs/developer/design/loader.rst

   }

 Though trivial, this API controls the complexity of feature detection and feature-dependent code branching.
-It's function set is minimal, orthoginal, and nicely self-documenting.
+It's function set is minimal, orthogonal, and nicely self-documenting.
 But there's more.

 Consider how a library like dojo, that must work correctly on both the desktop and various other platforms, might be optimized for an application targeted at just the iPhone.
 In such a case, the application developer knows that addEventListener will always be available.
 So every occurence of has("dom-addeventlistener") can be replaced with true and the test for the dom-addeventlistener feature can be removed.
-In fact, a build system can do this.
-For example, if the dojo build application is given a profile that indicates has("dom-addeventlistener") is static and true, it will transform the code above as follows:
+In fact, this can be done automatically by a program.
+For example, if the dojo build system is given a profile that indicates has("dom-addeventlistener") is static and true, it will transform the code above as follows:

 .. code-block :: html